 POCI financial assets are treated differently because the asset is credit-impaired at initial recognition.
-For these assets, the Bank recognises all changes in lifetime ECL since initial recognition as a loss allowance with any changes recognised in profit or loss.
+For these assets, the Bank recognized all changes in lifetime ECL since initial recognition as a loss allowance with any changes recognized in profit or loss.
 A favourable change for such assets creates an impairment gain.

-- 4. Significant accounting policies (continued) - (e) Financial instruments (continued)
+- 4. Material accounting policies (continued) - (e) Financial instruments (continued)